sboursault/meteor-dashboard/README.md

       </div>
     </body>

-In client/components/jiraQueryMonitor.js, define the url for your jira instance :
+In `server/jira-connector.js`, define the url for your jira instance:

     var jiraUrl = 'https://jira.atlassian.com';

 ## To do

-- handdle jira authentification
 - implement jenkins connector

 ## Resources